-Chinese Names — Structure, History, Key Factors, Taboos, and Classic Examples
+Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 In history, a person usually had a family name, a given name, and a courtesy name.

-The most commonly used surnames today are evolved from Eight Ancient Chinese Surnames during the Matriarchal period.
+The most commonly used last names today evolved from the Eight Ancient Chinese Surnames during the Matriarchal period.

-Courtesy Name, or Style Name, was a name a person got on the Coming of Age Ceremony (male on 20, female on 15).
+Courtesy Name, or Style Name, was a name a person got on the Coming of Age Ceremony (generally, male on 20, female on 15) in history.

-It was a name to describe one's virtue, which usually connected to one's given name in some ways.
+It was a name to describe one's virtue and was usually connected to one's given name in some ways.

 A courtesy name usually consisted of one or two Chinese Characters, which was given by parents, respectable elders, teachers, or oneself.